TREASURIES-U.S. bond prices gain on weak retail sales, price data

 * Demand picks up on equities losses, less corporate supply

-* U.S. Fed officials signal possible December rate hike (Updates to include activity following attacks in Paris)
+* U.S. Fed officials signal possible December rate hike (Updates market action, adds quote)

 By Richard Leong

-NEW YORK, Nov 13 (Reuters) - U.S. Treasuries prices rose on Friday, with yields hitting their lowest in a week, as unexpectedly weak U.S. retail sales and producer prices data reinforced the view of modest economic growth and tame inflation.
+NEW YORK, Nov 13 (Reuters) - U.S. Treasuries prices rose on Friday, with yields hitting their lowest levels in a week, as weaker-than-expected U.S. retail sales and producer prices data reinforced the view of modest economic growth and tame inflation.

 The data also supported the notion the Federal Reserve would raise interest rates gradually if it decides to tighten monetary policy.